ChrisWhealy/wasm_sha256/docs/50-open-file.md

 ) -> Errno
 ```

-The result of calling this function is that we get back a file descriptor with the correct capabilities.
+A successful call to this function returns a file descriptor with the correct capabilities.
-If we get the capability flags wrong, then the resulting file descriptor will point to an open file, but we will not be permitted to perform our required operations, and we are likely to get back `Errno = 76` (Not capable)
+If we get the capability flags wrong, then the resulting file descriptor will still point to an open file, but we are likely to get back `Errno = 76` (Not capable) when trying to perform our required operations.

-1. `fd`: The first argument is the file descriptor of the director in which (or below which) we expect to find the file we want to open.
+1. `fd`: The first argument is the file descriptor of the directory in (or below) which we expect to find the file we want to open.
    In our case, this is file descriptor `3` that WASI preopenend for us.
 2. `dirFlags`: We can pass zero here because we are not interested in following symbolic links
 3. `path_ptr`: This is the pointer to the file pathname &mdash; in our case, this is the pointer to `$arg3`